r2rationality/turbocardano/README.md

 ## Tested environments and compilers
 - Ubuntu Linux 24.04 with GCC 13.2
 - Ubuntu Linux 24.04 with Clang 18
-- Mac OS Sonoma 14.2.1 with Clang 17.0.6 installed with ```brew install llvm@17```
 - Windows 11 with Visual C++ 19.39.33520.0 that comes with Visual Studio 2022 Community Edition
-- Windows 11 with GCC 13.2 that comes with MinGW64

 ## Build the command line version
 Verify the presence of the necessary libraries and generate build files in `cmake-build-release` directory for a release build: